SKAT-16/youtube-summarizer-llm/README.md

 ## Demo

-You can try the live demo [here](https://example.com) (replace with the actual link to the deployed app).
+You can try the live demo [here](https://youtube-summarizer-llm.streamlit.app/)

 ## Requirements